pondrejk/dizzer/chap-definitions.md

 ## Spatial properties of big data

 Apart from the general definitions mentioned above, there have also been field-specific efforts to contextualize big data.
-The fields include governance (@crampton2015collect), journalism (@lewis2015big), ecology (@shin2015ecological), social sciences (ovadia2013role), business administration (wamba2015big), learning analytics (@wilson2017big), education (kabakchieva2015big) and doubtlessly many others.
+The fields include governance (@crampton2015collect), journalism (@lewis2015big), ecology (@shin2015ecological), social sciences (ovadia2013role), business administration (wamba2015big), urban studies (@thakuriah2017big), learning analytics (@wilson2017big), education (kabakchieva2015big), health informatics (@herland2014review) and doubtlessly many others.
+Autors here consider existing data procesing and analytical practices in their respective fields in light of possibilities created by big data advances.
+Some expect forthcoming changes, such as enrichment in avaliable methods (e.g. anaylsing social networks in epidemiology), others analyze the adjustablility of currently used algorithms to conditions of higher data load.
+With some generalization, the overall mood of these works seems to be welcoming big data as a be possible extension of their toolbox, though doubting that the core scientific methods could be deeply altered by it.

-how to contextualize bd within geography – maybe to the next section on science:
+To name Geography in specific:

 @graham2013geography
 @kitchin2013big

+Wihin here are pre-existing definitions and classifications data is and how it should be classified (clinincal data...), spatial data is different...(risque) as a connecting feature.

+In conext of
+Those field-specific accounts rarely add to the ganeral defiinitions of big data,

+GIS is specific with its focus on data spatial properties

 -- Here only previous works, and data definitions, next chapter -- my freestyle